 With this philosophy as its basis, the primary mission of APECA is to promote the conservation of the rain forest and the remote Amazon River villages of Loreto.
 Through conservation, empowerment, and education, we accomplish our mission by helping people develop their own sustainable methods of health care, education, and conservation.

 APECA PERU continues to grow toward realizing the vision of self-sustaining communities.
 In turn, the people are beginning to recognize that their region helps to sustain the global life-giving rain forest ecosystem.
 APECA is now proud to supply health chests to villages with trained leaders.
 Each chest is itself a symbol of the work of APECA; the wood used to build the chests has been cut from trees planted as part of APECA programs.

-The inventory of medications filling the chests is acquired through relationship with government suppliers at a reasonable cost.
-The package of life saving supplies is delivered to villagers after their leaders complete training sessions about medication use and the management of the chest’s inventory.
+The inventory of medications filling the chests is acquired at a reasonable cost through relationship with government suppliers.
+The package of life-saving supplies is delivered to villagers after their leaders complete training sessions on medication use and the management of the chest inventory.